Powder River Battles (1865): September 8

 On Friday, September 8, 1865, Colonel Cole's and Lieutenant Colonel Walker's column's were marching south up the Powder River in present-day Powder River County, Montana.
 Unbeknownst to them, a village of over 3,000 Cheyenne, Sioux, and Arapaho, containing approximately 1000 lodges was camped less than ten miles away.
 Learning of the soldiers' approach, the warriors, not wanting their village to be attacked, struck the army column first.
 The soldiers' vanguard of about 25 men from the 16th Kansas Volunteer Cavalry under Second Lieutenant Charles Ballance of Company F was marching about a quarter of a mile ahead of the main column.
 The warriors attacked Ballance's small party, and Private William P. Long of Company E was killed and Corporal John Price of Company G was wounded.
 Lieutenant Ballance sent one of his men back to Walker, who was now viewing the action unfold from a butte a mile to the rear.
 Walker sent a courier back to inform Colonel Cole of the attack.
 At the time, Cole was about two miles behind Walker, overseeing the crossing of his wagon train over the Powder River.
 In his words, Cole ordered the train, "out of the timber and corralled", and the 12th Missouri Volunteer Cavalry "to skirmish through the woods along the river bank to drive out a body of Indians who were posted in the woods".
 A German immigrant, First Lieutenant Charles H. Springer, of Company B, 12th Missouri Cavalry, said that this took place at about 1:00 p.m.
-Springer, who was with the 12th Missouri clearing out the woods, described the seen in front of the command: "The whole bottom and hills in advance were covered full of Indians, or to use a soldiers expression, they were thicker than fiddlers in hell".
+Springer, who was with the 12th Missouri clearing out the woods, described the scene in front of the command: "The whole bottom and hills in advance were covered full of Indians, or to use a soldiers expression, they were thicker than fiddlers in hell".
 The 12th Missouri, 15th Kansas, 16th Kansas, and one battalion of the 2nd Missouri Light Artillery along with both artillery sections advanced simultaneously toward the warriors.
 The cannon were unlimbered and began firing at Indians gathered in some woods located in a bend of the Powder River.
 George Bent, a Cheyenne participant, said that the soldiers formed in a square around their wagons, and that Roman Nose performed several bravery rides along the front of the soldiers' skirmish line before his white pony was shot and killed, throwing him to the ground.
 Lieutenant Springer of the 12th Missouri mentioned the same incident in his diary, stating that an Indian had been making gestures in front of his line before a volley brought down his horse and made him "bite the dust".
 Bent said that Black Whetstone, an elderly Cheyenne man, was killed by one of the soldier's artillery shells during the battle, while smoking a pipe behind a hill.
 As Cole committed more men to the battle, gradually the Sioux and Cheyenne pulled off from the engagement.
 The last action of the battle took place on bluffs overlooking the east side of the Powder River, just south of the confluence of what is now called Pilgrim Creek and the river, when Major Lyman G. Bennett led a handful of soldiers up a steep hill that was being held by a few warriors.
 The men charged up the hill, driving away the remaining warriors.
 In the charge, a soldier of the 16th Kansas was wounded in the foot.
-The action on September 8 was called Roman Nose's Fight by the Cheyenne's.
+The action on September 8 was called Roman Nose's Fight by the Cheyenne.
 One soldier was killed and two were wounded.
 At least one Native American was killed and another wounded.
 The soldiers lost at least 36 horses captured during the engagement, while at least three native horses were killed or wounded.
 The battlefield is located on private land near the confluence of Pilgrim Creek, Little Pilgrim Creek, and the Powder River, in Powder River County, Montana, about 5 mi northeast of present-day Broadus, Montana.
 It has not changed very much from its 1865 appearance, and is accessible from Powderville West Road on the east side of the river, but there are no signs marking the site.